nec-research/microbiome-mvib/README.md

 ```
 The `CustomDataset` class is implemented as a typical [PyTorch dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
 * `data_dir`: the path of the directory in which the data is stored.
 It expects the structure of `data/custom_data`
-* `disease`: the name of the dataset/disease, which is expected in the name of the .txt file, e.g. `abundance_CustomDisease.txt`
+* `disease`: the name of the dataset/disease, which is expected in the name of the .txt files, e.g. `disease = CustomDisease` for `abundance_CustomDisease.txt`
 * `device`: a [PyTorch device](https://pytorch.org/docs/stable/tensor_attributes.html#torch.torch.device) on which the dataset is stored
 * `scale`: allows to standardize abundance features by removing the mean and scaling to unit variance